morhendos/dontsign/README.md

 ## Deployment

-This project is deployed on Vercel.
-Every pull request gets a preview deployment for easy testing.
+This project is deployed on Vercel with automatic deployments and previews for each PR.